2003 Sightings of ‘Silver Bullet’ UFOs

 Artist's reproduction of the drawing in the Hauraki Herald newspaper Fri 7 March 2003.

-Pilots Experience Close Encounter with Green Glowing Object
+Pilots Experience Close Encounter with Triangular Object

 In early March 2003, two friends decided to take a late evening stroll at around 11.30 pm along Waihi Beach, south of Paeroa.
 One of the two was a light aircraft commercial pilot, and the other was a private pilot - both with 40 years flying experience.